-The contribution of wide-swath altimetry data to ocean analyses and forecasts was assessed in the IBI region over a 1-year period (2009) by means of OSSEs.
-Five different experiments (4 OSSEs and 1 reference simulation, OSSE0) were designed simulating different constellations of satellites, composed of nadir and wide-swath altimeters, and the results compared with the NR.
-OSSE1 is representative of the current constellation of altimeters and considers simulated data from three nadir altimeters (Jason2, Cryosa2 and Sentinel3a).
-Dedicated experiments performed for calibration purposes, prescribing a 3 cm observation error on along-track observations to mimic the present altimetric observing systems, showed results consistent with those derived using real data in OSEs designed to assess the impact of multiple along-track altimeters in CMEMS systems.
+The contribution of wide-swath altimetry data on ocean analyses and forecasts was evaluated in the IBI region during a 1-year period (2009) by means of OSSEs.
+Five different experiments (4 OSSEs and 1 reference simulation OSSE0) were designed simulating different constellations of satellites, composed by nadir and wide-swath altimeters, and the results compared with the NR.
+OSSE1 is representative of the constellation of altimeters at present and considers simulated data of three nadir altimeters

-OSSE2 differs from OSSE1 by the introduction of a wide-swath altimeter in the satellite constellation.
-The impact of the repeat cycle of wide-swath measurements was investigated in OSSE3, which included a further wide-swath mission, in addition to OSSE2.
-The sensitivity of the system to wide-swath radar interferometer error was investigated in OSSE4, considering a lower instrumental error (0.4 - 1 cm) than that used in the other experiments.
+25 NR.
+OSSE1 is representative of the constellation of altimeters at present and considers simulated data of three nadir altimeters (Jason2, Cryosa2 and Sentinel3a).
+Dedicated experiments performed for calibration purpose, prescribing a 3 cm observation error on along-track observations to mimic the present altimetric observing systems, showed consistent results with those derived considering real data in OSEs addressed to evaluate the impact of multiple along-track altimeters in CMEMS systems.
+OSSE2 differs from OSSE1 due to the introduction of a wide-swath altimeter in the satellite constellation.
+The impact of the to OSSE2.
+The sensitivity of the system to the wide-swath radar interferometer error was investigated in OSSE4, considering a lower instrumental error (0.4 - 1 cm) with respect to that used in the other experiments.